zenglekidd/ZLK-Demo/README.md

 * Add notification in viewDidAppear
 * Init properties in setter and getter
 * Use protocol name in #pragma mark, command click will jump to define
+* Reduce private methods in VC, put in a category, or create a module